April 7, 2026 · SRP Election Results

 Energy Freedom Team

-Funded by
+Funded by individual donors

-• Small-dollar donations from neighbors
+• Grassroots support from neighbors

 • Goal: Customer accountability, water conservation, data center transparency

-Section 05 — The Signs
+Section 05 - The PAC

 Take Action

+They have PACs and dark money.
 We have you.